Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 Once LD-pruning is implemented and a suitable set of genetic instruments is selected, the MR causal effect can be estimated using an inverse variance weighted (IVW) estimate.
 If the correlation threshold $\rho$ is small enough, the selected variants can be considered approximately independent and the standard IVW estimate,

 can be used.
-This approach is typically used in genome-wide MR analyses.
+This approach is typically used in genome-wide MR analyses and can also be adapted to account for uncertainty in G-X associations \citep{Bowden2018}.
 However, for single-region MR, the use of a small correlation threshold may result in the exclusion of causal variants, especially when studying gene regions with multiple independent associations with the risk factor.
 On the other hand, if a larger threshold is used, the standard IVW estimate will underestimate the causal standard error, since it does not adjust for correlations.
 In this case it is better to use a modified version of of the IVW estimator that takes genetic correlations into account \citep{Burgess2016}:

-where $\Omega$ is (an estimate of) the genetic covariance matrix: $\Omega_{i, j} = \text{Cov} (G_i, G_j)$.
+where $\Omega$ denotes the genetic covariance matrix, $\Omega_{i, j} = \text{Cov} (G_i, G_j)$, and is usually estimated from a reference dataset.
 The estimator \eqref{ivw.cor} can be motivated from the literature on meta-analysis.
 It is sometimes referred to as the generalized least squares method \citep{Schmidt2019} because it can be derived using generalized linear regression to model the genetic associations with the outcome in terms of the genetic associations with the risk factor \citep{Burgess2016, Burgess2017}.

 The correlated-instruments IVW estimator requires the genetic covariance matrix $\Omega$ to be computed and inverted, a process which can become numerically unstable if highly correlated variants are used \citep{Burgess2017}.
 This is the main reason why cis-MR analyses cannot use all available variants within a region.
 Numerical instabilities are less likely to occur when the IVW estimator is used in combination with pruning, since the pairwise correlations of variants selected by LD-pruning are all lower than the specified correlation threshold $\rho$, although problems can still occur if the genetic covariance matrix is near-singular.